 Christina M. Eve Elementary School will strive to form a true partnership between home, school and community that is committed to providing a quality educational program that meets the individual needs of our students.
-This will be accomplished through a research-developed curriculum infused with technology and character development; while providing a safe and inviting learning environment that will result in productive citizens prepared to compete in a global society a.
-Describe the process by which the school learns about students' cultures and builds relationships between teachers and students.
+This will be accomplished through a research-developed curriculum infused with technology and character development; while providing a safe and inviting learning environment that will result in productive citizens prepared to compete in a global society.